taylormcnally/reaviz/README.md

 to publish the repo to git you can run:

-- `npm version x.x.x` to bump the version
+- `yarn version --new-version x.x.x` to bump the version
 - `git push --follow-tags`